NatashaBaudelaire/fundamentals-of-python/README.md

 ---

-## Contribution Process

-1. Fork this repository
-2. Create a new branch (`git checkout -b feature-name`)
-3. Make your changes
-4. Ensure the code runs and follows style conventions
-5. Commit with a meaningful message
-6. Push your branch to your fork (`git push origin feature-name`)
-7. Submit a pull request, linking related issues if applicable.

----

 ## Contact

-For questions, suggestions, or feedback, please open an issue on this repository or contact me directly via GitHub.
+For questions, suggestions, or feedback, please open an issue on the repository or contact me directly via GitHub.